Fee Information for Insurers and Third Party Payers

 While much of the necessary communication can occur by telephone, email and written reports, attendance at meetings and case conferences and visits to the workplace are also important to ensure optimum communication, collaboration and teamwork.
 These activities require significant input of time and effort, particularly in complex cases where there is usually a combination of medical specialists, allied health practitioners and rehabilitation professionals involved, in addition to the worker’s general practitioner.

-Our fees are aligned to the AMA schedule of fees, but there are some services provided by Hobart Occupational Medicine that are not adequately covered by the AMA schedule of fees.
-We have therefore developed our own fee schedules for consultant occupational physician services (Dr Sharman & Dr McArdle) and non-specialist services that incorporate relevant AMA item numbers.
+Our fees are based on the AMA schedule of fees, but there are some services provided by Hobart Occupational Medicine that are not adequately covered by the AMA schedule of fees.
+We have therefore developed our own fee schedules for consultant occupational physician services (Dr Sharman) and non-specialist services (Dr Crowell) that incorporate relevant AMA item numbers.
 While AMA item numbers are applicable for most consultations, we have developed our own item numbers for some extended consultations, meetings, telephone consultations, teleconferences and workplace visits with the associated fees aligned to AMA fees.
 Copies of the current Hobart Occupational Medicine fee schedule are available upon request.

-Insurers and third party payers liable for the reasonable costs of treatment and rehabilitation will receive separate itemised accounts for services from Dr McArdle and/or Dr Sharman.
-An initial or review consultation with Dr Sharman or Dr McArdle (Item AG005, HM046 or AG015) is utilised where a treatment and rehabilitation plan is developed.
+Insurers and third party payers liable for the reasonable costs of treatment and rehabilitation will receive separate itemised accounts for services provided.
+An initial or review consultation with Dr Sharman (Item AG005, HM046 or AG015) is utilised where a treatment and rehabilitation plan is developed.

 See also our remittance advice procedure